 Even war torn Iraq and debt ravaged Greece have around 100 tonnes in gold reserves!

 Why New Zealand Won’t Have Any Say in a Global Currency Reset

-This saying has proved correct in the past currency resets like Bretton Woods in 1944, the Plaza Accord in 1985, and at the Genoa Conference in Italy in 1922.
+This saying was proven correct in past currency resets such as Bretton Woods in 1944, the Plaza Accord in 1985, and at the Genoa Conference in Italy in 1922.

 While central planners have done their best to disparage gold, for some “strange” reason it’s still held as a major reserve asset by all major economies.

 Given New Zealand holds no gold reserves at all anymore, in a currency reset we will have no say at all.
 New Zealand will simply have to go along with whatever is decided.

 Furthermore it’s likely that the New Zealand Dollar would take a decent hit and be significantly depreciated in a currency reset due to this lack of gold reserves.